Bolivian Opposition Plan Protests to Destabilize Elections

 Bolivian Opposition Will Privatize Gas Reserves, Minister Warns

-Opposition lawmaker Rafael Quispe announced on Wednesday a fresh round of national mobilizations, starting on the 10th of October, intended to either destabilize the elections, or to secure the withdrawal of leftist President Evo Morales.
-They reject a recent ruling by the electoral court that allows Morales to run for a third term at upcoming elections on 20th October
+Opposition lawmaker Rafael Quispe announced on Wednesday a fresh round of national mobilizations, starting on the October 10, intended to either destabilize the elections or to secure the withdrawal of Morales.
+They reject a recent ruling by the electoral court that allows Morales to run for a third term at upcoming elections on October 20.

-The CSUTCB, Bolivia’s Indigenous campesino union, condemned the plans on Wednesday saying that they represent “a boycott of democracy”, adding that these mobilizations are an assault on the right to vote.
+Bolivia’s Indigenous campesino union (Csutcb) condemned the plans on Wednesday saying that they represent “a boycott of democracy,” adding that these mobilizations are an assault on the right to vote.

 The comments from Quispe come after a poll published by opposition newspaper El Deber showed Evo Morales with a comfortable lead over other opposition candidates.
-Morales is projected to win 37% of the vote, and his nearest rival Carlos Mesa is polling just 26%.
+Morales is projected to win 37 percent of the vote, and his nearest rival Carlos Mesa is polling just 26 percent.
 If Morales can reach 40 percent with a 10 point difference over Mesa, then Morales’ Movement Towards Socialism (MAS) will have won the presidency in the first round.

 There are concerns that the failure of the opposition to unite, will lead some towards violence as they see a victory for the left as inevitable.